DanalEstes/DuetVersions/README.md

 `duetsoftwareframework 1.3.2 contains reprapfirmware version 1.3.2-1 which is internal version 3.01-RC7`<br>
 `duetsoftwareframework 1.3.1 contains reprapfirmware version 1.3.1-1 which is internal version 3.01-RC6`<br>
 `...snip...`<br>

+## Run DuetRegress.sh

+* Shows commands that will install a 'back' or 'regressed' version of DSF and friends.